2019ChenGong/DPImageBench/README.md

  --method PDP-Diffusion --data_name fmnist_28 --epsilon 10.0 --exp_description <any-notes>
 ```

-Currently, only diffuisn-based methods are supported, because we fint that GAN-based methods usually do not benefit from pretraining and their training is fast.
+Currently, only diffuisn-based methods are supported, because GAN-based methods usually do not benefit from pretraining and their training is fast.

 ### 4.4 Results